alsyundawy/CentOS-Bind-DLZ/README.md

 RPMS , SRPM Files of this CentOS-Bind-DLZ are stored on Our Drop box url :

-Current of this Samba4-DC Build are stored on Our Drop box url : https://www.dropbox.com/sh/p4ijdacy90xebqk/4moyZY9Ne8 Currently
+Current of this Samba4-DC Build are stored on Our Drop box url : https://www.dropbox.com/sh/56xu6o49pnkrrhv/AACaz6_nryOlSRsT_7CNKYWOa?dl=0
-RPMS are created for  x86_64 .
+Currently  RPMS are created for  x86_64 Centos el6, compiled on centos6.5